 Sri Lanka is a small island country with so many coastlines and fishing villages throughout that create a variety of regional specialties in each district.
 I stayed mostly in the coastal communities of Galle, Negombo, Beruwalu and Colombo and had a chance to sample a variety of wonderful seafood which has an incredible assortment of seafood that includes: crabs, cuttle fish, fish and other shell-fish.
 Following are some of the more popular Singhalese seafood dishes worth trying

-Fish ambul thiyal (sour fish curry) is on of the most beloved fish dish in Sri Lanka, made typically with a large firm fish like tuna and curry leaf, turmeric, cinnamon, garlic, pandan leaves and a blend of spices and dried goraka which gives it a sour flavor.
+Fish ambul thiyal (sour fish curry) is on of the most beloved fish dish and traditional Sri Lanka food, made typically with a large firm fish like tuna and curry leaf, turmeric, cinnamon, garlic, pandan leaves and a blend of spices and dried goraka which gives it a sour flavor.

-Kool seafood, from the northern region around Jaffna is a mixed seafood broth with crab, fish, prawns and cuttlefish with long beans, spinach and tamarind
+Kool seafood, from the northern region around Jaffna is a mixed seafood broth with crab, fish, prawns and cuttlefish with long beans, spinach and tamarind.
+One of the traditional foods of Sri Lanka, Kool seafood is so delicious and flavorful.

 Sri Lankan breads, Appam (or hoppers), Paratha and Pittu

-Pittu is a typical rice side that are cylinders of steamed rice mixed with grated coconut
+Pittu is a typical rice side that are cylinders of steamed rice mixed with grated coconut, a Sri Lankan staple dish

 Roti – a simple Sri Lankan flat bread made with wheat flower and added ingredients create different varieties like Thengappu made with dried coconut flakes and Uraippu Roti made with chopped onions and green chilies